mafudge/ist356/syllabus.md

 #### Software to install

 This course requires you to install software on your computer.
+The intro section of this course provides detailed instructions.

-- Python 3.11 [https://www.python.org/downloads/](https://www.python.org/downloads/) 3.11 is the stable release at the time of this course offering.
+- Python 3
--  Visual Studio Code editor [https://code.visualstudio.com/](https://code.visualstudio.com/)
+- Visual Studio Code editor
-- Git Source Code Managment [https://git-scm.com/](https://git-scm.com/)
+- Git Source Code Managment

 #### Accounts

-- We will use Github classroom for assignment submission.
-You must create a Github account and then join the classroom, here: [https://classroom.github.com/a/3sqwAo8U](https://classroom.github.com/a/3sqwAo8U)
+- We will use Github for assignment submission.

 ## Course Requirements and Expectations